 Why You Should Have a Home Lab

-Home labs are – in my opinion – one of the single greatest ways to develop core skill sets in IT; be it networking, administration, automation, and much more.
 If you have worked a job in an IT environment, you are usually limited with the amount of tinkering and exploring you can do.
-With a home lab, it's all yours; you break it, you fix it.
+With a home lab, it's all yours; you build it, you break it, you research it, you fix it.

 The Home Lab Experience